 Welcome to the web site of the American Killifish Association.
 This is your online portal to the fascinating world of killifish.
 Members and non-members are welcome here, although a few features are reserved for members only.
 If you are not yet a member there is still plenty for you here.
-If you are a member I hope you are taking advantage of all the web site has to offer you.
+If you are a member, I hope you are taking advantage of all the web site has to offer.

 The killifish hobby is suitable for aquarists of all ages and skill levels, and members of the AKA have always been eager to help all who are interested in killifish.
-Killifish keepers may have a nano tank on their desk or a basement full of aquaria.
+Killifish keepers range from those that have a single nano tank on their desk to those with a basement full of aquaria.
 You can get into the hobby for only a few dollars, yet with over a thousand killifish species, never get bored.
-Even after a decade in the hobby, there are species I have yet to see.
 While most killifish don’t have common names, don’t let the scientific names intimidate you.
-They are just words.
-With a little practice they will be rolling off your tongue easier than you can say “She sells sea shells”.
+In no time at all you can mispronounce the names along with the rest of us.

-So I hope you look around, find something that interests you, and think of our web site when you think of killifish.
+I hope you look around, find something that interests you, connect with fellow keepers, and think of our web site when you think of killifish.

 American Killifish Association